The Hands That Built America

 "The Hands That Built America" is a song by Irish rock band U2.
 It was released on the soundtrack to the film Gangs of New York, and was one of two new songs on the group's The Best of 1990–2000 compilation (the other being "Electrical Storm").
 It was nominated for Best Original Song at the 75th Academy Awards, but lost to Eminem's "Lose Yourself".

 Composition

 "The Hands That Built America" is a song about the experience of nineteenth century Irish migrants to New York and their contribution to building America.
 The song was considered for single release and was announced as such for a 2003 release.
 The songs "The Playboy Mansion" (2003 Version - originally from Pop) and "That's Life" (a cover song by Bono and released on the soundtrack for The Good Thief) were announced as B-sides.
-The release was canceled, however.
+However, the release was canceled.